EngFlavioMartins/Cavity-Flow-Solver/README.md

 - Mac: install [Homebrew](http://mxcl.github.com/homebrew/) first, then `brew install git`.
 - Windows or Linux: see [Installing Git](http://git-scm.com/book/en/Getting-Started-Installing-Git) from the _Pro Git_ book.

-See the [wiki](https://github.com/fogleman/Minecraft/wiki) for this project to install Python, and other tips.

 ### Known issues: